Proposal to build a gas-fired power station

 About Hirwaun Power

 Hirwaun Power Station will be situated on the Hirwaun Industrial Estate, approximately 1.3km north east of Rhigos, 2 km west of Hirwaun and 5 km west of Aberdare.
-The proposed project site (grid ref.
+The project site (grid ref.
 SN 938 061) is located on industrial-zoned land currently occupied by an industrial building used for storage and distribution.
+The power station is due to enter commercial operation by October 2024.

 Hirwaun Power Station, a Drax Group development project, will help support Great Britain’s energy security.
 It will be used during periods of peak electricity demand and when intermittent renewable technologies are unable to produce the power required to keep the country running – for example when the wind isn’t blowing and the sun isn’t shining.
 It will not operate more than 1,500 hours a year and as such, Hirwaun Power Station will help the country to transition to a lower carbon economy.
 It will have the capacity to generate enough instant electricity to power 150,000 households.
 All efforts will be made to ensure Hirwaun Power Station has a minimal impact on the environment during its construction and operation.